Profisee/webhooktemplate/README.md

 Three endpoints are available in this application.
 They operate in the following manner:

 - "profisee/v1/webhook/activity-generic" - This endpoint demonstrates receiving an untyped object in the form of a generic string-object dictionary.
 The backing service logs the content of the dictionary, and then returns a WebhookResponseDto object.
 - "profisee/v1/webhook/activity-typed" - This endpoint demonstrates receiving a typed object in the form of WebhookRequestDto.
 This binds the content received in the http request body to the WebhookRequestDto object, and then outputs the code value.
-It is best practice to use typed objects when receiving incoming requests from the Profisee service, as it is more easy to build validation logic and error handling around typed objects than a generic dictionary representing an object.
+It is best practice to use typed objects when receiving incoming requests from the Profisee service, as it is easier to build validation logic and error handling around typed objects than a generic dictionary representing an object.
 - "profisee/v1/webhook/subscriber" - This endpoint is to be used with eventing.
 This endpoint receives a SubscriberPayloadDto containing information about the event that occured.

 ## Additional Notes